aerospike/aerospike-client-rust/README.md

 An Aerospike library for Rust.

+> Notice: This is a work in progress.
+Use with discretion.
+Feedback, bug reports and pull requests are welcome!

 This library is compatible with Rust v1.0+ and supports the following operating systems: Linux, Mac OS X (Windows builds are possible, but untested)

 Please refer to [`CHANGELOG.md`](CHANGELOG.md) if you encounter breaking changes.